fyndoc/vms/docs/onboarding.md

 1. If you have received an invite email from an existing organisation, click on the **Accept invitation** button.
 It will take you to the Catalog Cloud website, and the organisation that invited you would be visible on the screen.

-2. Sign up and create your user account by entering first name, last name, and password.
+2. Sign up and create your user account by entering your first name, last name, and password.

 3. Read and accept the privacy policy.